-FY2004 Project Activities and Deliverables
+FY2005 Project Activities and Deliverables

 In the second year, we will build a larger TPC which will accept interchangeable readout planes and expand the coverage of the track definition system.
 We will expand the DAQ system for both the track definition and the TPC to allow study of resolution and noise effects in larger systems.
 The proposed DAQ system will provide readout for a 256 channel TPC which will allow us to measure tracks in about 20 layers, each about 13 pads wide.
 The size of this detector will be sufficient for cross-talk studies and to measure the track trajectory with less reliance on extrapolation of the track from the drift chambers.
 Measuring the track trajectory internally in the TPC provides a more precise determination of the resolution and will be particularly important when measurements are made in a magnetic field.
-We will use cosmic rays; the detector acceptance will be larger than that of test chambers we have used for previous cosmic ray studies of resolution and efficiency [3].
+We will continue to use cosmic rays which will be sufficient based on previous experience of making successful measurements of resolution and efficiency using test chambers with smaller detector acceptance [4].

-We will study resolution and track separation, as well as signal time development and noise characteristics with several different read-out planes installed on the TPC.
-For the case of read-out planes with anode wire amplification, we are particularly interested in increasing the anode wire density while decreasing the anode-cathode spacing.
-For the cases of readout planes with multiple GEMs, MicroMegas and hybrid amplification, we plan to vary the amplification-stage voltages and spacings, and the pad segmentation.
+We will study resolution and track separation, as well as signal time development and noise characteristics with several different readout planes installed on the TPC.
+For the case of readout planes with anode wire amplification, we are particularly interested in increasing the anode wire density while decreasing the anode-cathode spacing.
+For the cases of readout planes with multiple GEMs, MicroMegas and hybrid amplification, we plan to vary the amplification-stage voltages and spacings and the pad segmentation as a means of optimizing the signal separation and spatial resolution.
+We will also study the effects of various methods of spreading the signals such as resistive anode layers.
 Ion feedback suppression, expected to be superior in MicroMegas relative to GEMs, will be measured for each amplification system using a common TPC.
-We will also study the effects of various methods of spreading the signals within pad layers as well as limiting the signal spread to adjacent layers.
 Measurements in a magnetic field may be started in the second year but we defer that deliverable to the third year.